DOING BUSINESS IN TUNISIA IN 2023

 - There are no foreign exchange controls in Tunisia;

 - It is possible to remit earnings abroad without restrictions after payment of a withholding tax of only 5%.
-Tunisian companies also benefit from a large network of double taxation avoidance treaties with forty-seven countries including: i) Canada ii) China iii) France iv) Germany v) Indonesia vi) Lebanon vii) the United Kingdom and viii) the United States;
+Tunisian companies also benefit from a large network of double taxation avoidance treaties with more than fifty countries including: i) Canada ii) China iii) France iv) Germany v) Indonesia vi) Lebanon vii) the United Kingdom and viii) the United States;

 - Tunisia is also a hub for corporate finance, thanks to the presence of several local, regional and international including: i) Citibank ii) the Arab Banking Corporation iii) Arab Tunisian Bank and iv) Habitat Bank.